Toccara Jones: Modeling

-Television career
+Television

 She has co-hosted an episode of 106 & Park.
 She was a correspondent for The Black Carpet and a co-host on the game show Take the Cake, both for the BET network.

 She occasionally appears on The Tyra Banks Show.
 In one talent episode, she served as a judge.
 She also hosted America's Next Thick and Sexy Model on the show.
 She recently was one of the former Top Model girls who appeared in post show interviews in America's Next Top Model: Exposed.

 In 2006, Jones appeared in another reality show for VH1, Celebrity Paranormal Project.

 In 2008, Jones was a competitor on the second season of the VH1 series Celebrity Fit Club.
 During the show, she lost 32 lb (15 kg) to get down to 173 lb.
 Jones wanted to weigh 180 lb (82 kg) because it was "good for her career."
 Jones gained 14 lb back and appeared on Celebrity Fit Club: Boot Camp, which pitted celebrities from past seasons up against new celebrities.
 She ended the show weighing in at 166 pounds, surpassing her weight-loss goal by 7 pounds.

-Jones has released her own workout DVD called Toccara's Fabulous Work-Out for Real Size Women.

 In 2011, Jones starred in the second season of the reality series The Ultimate Merger.